Moremar/IT_tutorials/CyberSecurity/CyberAttacks.md

 All transactions on Silk Road were settled in Bitcoin to protect users identity.

 Silk Road operated as a hidden service on the dark web on the Tor network.
-It was originally designed to sell some mushrooms, but many sellers quickly used Silk Road to offer all kinds of illegal products (drug, weapons, fake IDs, credentials...).
+It was originally designed to sell some mushrooms, but many sellers quickly used Silk Road to offer all kinds of illegal products
+(drugs, weapons, fake IDs, credentials...).

 Ross Ulbricht was arrested by the FBI in a library in San Francisco in 2013.
 His identity was discovered because the FBI investigated the first references of Silk Road on the dark web, and found his early promotion posts.